abemscac/scratch-fetch/README.md

                     }).execute();
 ```

 You can reuse a request object multiple times.
-If you want to change the url of the request (for most cases, we want to change the query parameters), then you can call the ```withUrl``` method at any time to achieve this aim.
+If you want to change the url of the request (for most cases, we want to change route parameters or query parameters), then you can call the ```withUrl``` method at any time to achieve this aim.

 For example,
 ```javascript